tgdwyer/tgdwyer.github.io/_chapters/haskell4.md

 <image src="/haskell4/tree.png"></image>

-We make this type of binary tree an instance of foldable by implementing either of the minimum defining functions, `foldmap` or `foldr`:
+We make this type of binary tree an instance of foldable by implementing either of the minimum defining functions, `foldMap` or `foldr`:

 ```haskell
 instance Foldable Tree where